PyTerrier Transformers¶

 df_out = t(df_in)

-The default method can also detect iterable dictionaries, and pass those directly to transform_iter()
+The default method will also detect iterable dictionaries, and pass those directly to transform_iter()

 df_out = t([{'qid' : 'q1', 'query' : 'test query'}])